It is characterized by an altered and speedy heart rate.

 A Holter monitor is a continuous recording of an electrocardiogram made over 24 hours.
 The electrodes are attached to the patient’s chest and then connected to a miniature portable EKG recording equipment via cables.

 The patient goes about their daily activities during this procedure.

 Holter monitoring can be performed when an arrhythmia is suspected but not seen on a resting EKG, as arrhythmias can be transient and not seen during the shorter recording times of the resting EKG.

 Event Monitor – This is similar to a Holter monitor, but the EKG is recorded only when the patient begins to feel symptoms.
 These event monitors can be used longer than Holter monitors.
 The monitor can be removed to allow showering or bathing.

 Mobile heart monitoring – This is similar to Holter and event monitor.
-The electrocardiogram is constantly monitored to allow the detection of arrhythmias, which are recorded and sent to your doctor regardless of whether or not symptoms are present.
+The electrocardiogram is constantly monitored to detect arrhythmias, which are recorded and sent to your doctor regardless of whether or not symptoms are present.

 Recordings can also be initiated by the patient when symptoms are felt.
 Monitors can be used for 30 days.

 Echocardiogram: A transducer sends ultrasound waves through the chest to create a visual image of moving structures in the heart.

 The treatment to be administered will be adapted according to the severity of the symptoms experienced.

 As well as, the presence of other conditions such as diabetes, kidney failure, or heart failure can disrupt the ordinary course of treatment.